rapidez/rapidez/resources/js/components/README.md

 # Components

 This folder will contain your Vue components.
-Any .vue files present in this folder will be registered. any file a level deeper will not.
+Any `.vue` file present in this folder will be registered; any file a level deeper will not!

 ## Lazy loading

-Setting the file extension of your file in this folder as .lazy.vue will ensure that it is bundled separately and not included in the app.js bundle.
+Setting the file extension of your file in this folder as `.lazy.vue` will ensure that it is bundled separately and not included in the `app.js` bundle.
 Note that you do not deal with them differently than any other vue component.
-Though if you know it's going to be used above the fold on a page you can ensure it is preloaded on that page using the following
+Though if you know it's going to be used above the fold on a page you can ensure it is preloaded on that page using the following:

 ```blade
 @pushOnce('head')